+The last thing you want is to contract the wrong virtual assistant.
+Not only will this be a waste of your time and money, it may end up being necessary to fix work or even do some damage control, depending on the work the virtual assistant will be doing for you.
+Then, you’ll have to start the entire hiring process from the beginning again.
 One of the best ways to avoid a bad experience is to ask the right virtual assistant interview questions.
 This will allow you to assess the experience and abilities of candidates and also find out if your personalities are a good match.
 In addition, it’s a good idea to run a virtual assistant skills test.
 This will show you if candidates are being truthful about their abilities.

 The exact virtual assistant interview questions you should ask may depend on the role you’re looking for.
 All the same, most employers find that these common questions are useful for assessing candidates.

 There are many different types of virtual assistants.
 VAs range from general virtual assistants, who carry out mostly administrative tasks, to specialists focusing on areas including bookkeeping, graphic design, and sales.
 However, even general virtual assistants often have an area of expertise — this could be social media, correspondence, or even answering calls.
 It’s important to find someone who specializes in the exact tasks you want.

 Virtual assistants come from a variety of backgrounds.
 Often, they bring valuable experience from positions they had before working as a VA.
 Plus, asking an open-ended question like this gives candidates the chance to elaborate — and you may find out something interesting.

 If you want to save money and only need someone to perform basic tasks, it’s fine to hire a candidate who has never worked as a virtual assistant before.
 However, if you’re looking for high quality or fast completion of tasks, several years’ experience will be valuable.

 When you ask this question, though, bear in mind the VAs’ answer to the above.
 Some candidates may be just starting out as virtual assistants, but they could have relevant experience that makes them even better qualified than someone who has been working as a VA for several months.

 Experienced VAs will have used multiple tools for things like time tracking, scheduling, file sharing, and graphic design.
 Finding out which of these your candidates like the most will give you a better idea of their working styles.
 Plus, if a candidate names many tools, you’ll know that you’ve found someone with a diverse background.

 It’s also worth asking candidates if they have experience with the specific tools you want to use.
 Bear in mind that if a VA knows how to use a wide variety of tools but not the exact one you need, this candidate will likely be able to learn how to use new tools fast and with minimal training.

 If your VA will be handling sensitive information, it’s important that a candidate has security measures in place to protect data.
 This may mean a two-factor authentication on crucial apps, only using private WiFi connections, and up-to-date anti-virus and malware software.

 This is an important question no matter who you’re hiring.
 You may assume that VAs in the same timezone as you will be available during business hours.
 However, people often choose to work as virtual assistants because of their flexibility.
 Some candidates may have other commitments or simply prefer to work early morning or late evening.

 You need to consider how important it is that the VA will be working at the same time as you.
 Do you need to chat with your virtual assistant on a regular basis or will scheduling a weekly call be sufficient?
 You may even be able to send your VA tasks with a deadline without needing to talk at all.

 Even candidates who work the same hours as you will not always be available.
 Top virtual assistants often have a number of other clients.
 This means they’re not always able to answer calls or messages immediately.
 If you often have urgent tasks, it will be worthwhile finding a VA with flexible availability.

 Note that it’s useless simply asking virtual assistants how many clients they have.
 A virtual assistant could have five other clients who need just two hours each of work a week or only two clients who require 10 hours each week.